SidorovaMaria/Odin-Project/JavaScript/TodoList/README.md

 ## 👩🏼 About me

-I'm a passionate web developer with a love for creating beautiful and functional websites.
-My journey in web development began with a curiosity for how things work under the hood, and it has evolved into a deep appreciation for the art and science of building user-friendly digital experiences.
-Open to work opportunities and collaborations.
+I’m Maria, a web developer passionate about building functional, elegant front-end experiences.
+My work focuses on clean architecture, reusable components, and making tools that feel light but powerful.
+Always open to collaboration and new opportunities in front-end or full-stack development.

 ## ‼️ Disclaimer

-This project is a fictional demo.
-The restaurant "Nōma" referenced here is an imaginary representation created for educational and portfolio purposes.
+Planerly is a fictional demo project built for educational and portfolio purposes.
+While it mimics real-world productivity apps, it’s a self-contained client-side app and not intended for production use.